 ii.
-Provided that where such supply requires extension of distribution mains, or commissioning of new sub-stations, the distribution licensee shall supply the electricity to such premises immediately after such extension or commissioning or within such period as may be specified by the Appropriate Commission.
+Provided further that where such supply requires extension of distribution mains, or commissioning of new sub-stations, the distribution licensee shall supply the electricity to such premises immediately after such extension or commissioning within a period not exceeding ninety days.

+iii.
+State Nodal Agency (SNA) shall create online single window provision to expedite grant of electrical connectivity to EV chargers installed in PCS.

 2.2.
 Any Public Charging Station/ Chain of Charging Stations may obtain electricity from any generation company through open access.
 Open Access shall be provided for this purpose within 15 days of receipt of the application complete in all respect.
 They will be required to pay the applicable surcharge — equal to the current level of cross subsidy (not more than 20 percent, as per the Tariff Policy Guidelines), transmission charges and wheeling charges.
 No other surcharge or charges shall be levied except mentioned in this provision.